Irish Leprechaun Folklore History

-Saint Patrick was able to convince them on this power of three because they believed so much in nature in the revitalization of nature.
+Saint Patrick was able to convince them of the power of three because they believed so much in nature in the revitalization of nature.
 The Shamrock was really powerful in that sense so I think that’s kinda interesting looking at the 3’s because there’s even another example of how three is used, and how it came so in the story we’re talking about the three leprechauns of mischief pulling him into the sea.

 He then captures the three little people who grant him three wishes again this number three comes up and is a very popular number in Irish and Celtic history and culture.

 So, I just wanted to bring that point home that these assertions you know about the little people.
-You know that giving the three wishes and having a pot of gold are modernized and evolved perspective of the trickster creature earlier in Irish history.
+You know that giving the three wishes and having a pot of gold are modernized and evolved perspectives of the trickster creature earlier in Irish history.

 Although if we look at ancient Ireland we see certainly the predominant myth of the little people addressed as a spiritual fairy entity who domiciles in fairy forts and fairy reigns.
-Ever heard of a term “Luck of the Irish” or the inherent belief in finding gold at the end of the rainbow well the spiritual entities that were told in these earlier stories are perceived as essentially by Celtic Gods.
+Ever heard of the term “Luck of the Irish” or the inherent belief in finding gold at the end of the rainbow well the spiritual entities that were told in these earlier stories are perceived as essentially by Celtic Gods.

 Tradition and so this word luck or the luck of the Irish really came from these mythological fairy creatures who eventually evolved into what we know as the modernized Leprechaun.

-The manuscript describes these entities as ferocious warriors and even go so far as to illustrate the females being tricksters themselves and luring human men for adventure.
+The manuscript describes these entities as ferocious warriors and even goes so far as to illustrate the females being tricksters themselves and luring human men for adventure.
 There are certainly elements of maybe influence with mermaids and sea creatures that I think it emanates from this mythological fairy creature that lives in the sea.

 But don’t quote me on that but I get that feeling that the mermaid tales of the underwater creatures in the ocean are certainly tricksters by tricking and luring human men.

-The little people’s trickery is similar to that of a mermaid to me and this example seems to collaborate the background and modern folklore that you know.
+The little people’s trickery is similar to that of a mermaid to me and this example seems to collaborate with the background and modern folklore that you know.
 Leprechauns are tricksters you know this that was a beginning element to this trickster kind of aspect in the leprechaun you know in history.